ChitraWorkspaceGIT/serverless-crud-app/README.md

 Event type: PUT (when a new file is created).

-Save.

-👉 Now: Every time you upload a JSON file → it will be stored in DynamoDB automatically.
+Every time you upload a JSON file → it will be stored in DynamoDB automatically.

 🟢 Step 6: Test the Flow